Tebucky Jones

 Tebucky Shermain Jones (born October 6, 1974) is an American former professional football player who was a safety for nine seasons in the National Football League (NFL).
-His professional career began when he was selected out of Syracuse University in the first round of the 1998 NFL draft by the New England Patriots who he won Super Bowl XXXVI with.
+His professional career began when he was selected out of Syracuse University in the first round of the 1998 NFL draft by the New England Patriots.
+He won Super Bowl XXXVI with the team.
 He also played for the Miami Dolphins and the New Orleans Saints.